odedex/WhereIsMyCar_Web/README.md

 ## Compile and installation
 Download the Raspberry Pi installer to your Pi device, which should be running an OS supporting python.
-Register your device on the web client and you are good to go!
+Install ShareGPS on your Android Device by using this guide: http://www.jillybunch.com/sharegps/user.html Register your device on the web client and you are good to go!

 ## Usage